metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Gardener Extension Provider Metal

-The ControlPlane API is adopted to enable a user to configure a shoot with the internet access type forbidden or restricted.
+The ControlPlane API is adopted to enable a user to configure a shoot with the internet access type `forbidden` or `restricted`.
 The CloudProfile can now be extended to carry the list of allowed networks, the dns and ntp servers, the registry with the mirrored registries.

 ControlPlane: